|

 embankment. and 4.
 Scovell's Knoll [description in preparation].
 The most evident

-impact of disturbance occurs in an area along the face of the north facing
+impact of disturbance occurs in an area along the face of the north facing Both villages ( Some indication

 of land use may be inferred from the following plaque placed near the river's

-edge: "Lower landing Archeological District has been designated a
+edge: "Lower landing Archeological District has been designated a National

-States Department of the Interior."
-Two major
+the history of the Two major

 vegetative features attributed to aboriginal and pre‑colonial